Koh Phangan Full Moon Party

 • 🗓️ Book your accommodation and transport in advance

-Everything on the island of Koh Phangan including transport there gets booked up in advance around the time of the moon parties.
+Around the time of the moon parties, everything on the island of Koh Phangan including transport to get there gets booked up in advance.
 Don’t leave arranging your accommodation to the last minute as you’ll likely have no choice but to stay somewhere very expensive.
 Be aware that prices on the island go up around the full moon and make sure to account for this in your travel budget.

 Dressed for the Full Moon Party, Koh Phangan, Thailand.